 When exploring the sights, the Philly PHLASH is the way to go.
-From May through September, the bus operates every 15 minutes from 10 am-6 pm, switching over to weekend service through November 20 and then back to daily from November 25 through the end of the year.
-For just $2 per ride, or $5 for an all-day pass (with children under 4 and seniors free), the bus takes you to all the main sites, including Penn’s Landing, One Liberty Observation Deck, the National Constitution Center and more.
+From May through September, the bus operates every 15 minutes from 10 am-6 pm, switching over to weekend service through mid November and then back to daily from late November through the end of the year.
+For just $2 per ride, or $5 for an all-day pass (with children under 4 years old and seniors free), the bus takes you to all the main sites, including Penn’s Landing, One Liberty Observation Deck, the National Constitution Center and more.
 Plus, it's painted purple so you can’t miss it.

 3. Bring Walking Shoes